Located on Mexico’s northeastern Yucatán Peninsula Caribbean coastline, Riviera Maya is a top ecotourism destination.

 There are plenty of things to do in Riviera Maya.
 With its impressive fine white sandy beaches and delightfully warm sea, what is there not to like?!
-A short distance offshore resides the world’s second largest coral reef, Mesoamerican Barrier Reef.
-It’s stretches from Mexico’s Yucatán Peninsula all the way to Belize, an impressive 965 km.
+A short distance offshore resides the world’s second-largest coral reef, Mesoamerican Barrier Reef.
+It stretches from Mexico’s Yucatán Peninsula all the way to Belize, an impressive 965 km.
 With over 500 species of marine life including the elusive whale shark, these crystal clear waters are a scuba diver’s paradise.

 Another option is to catch a taxi, they are literally everywhere, even in the most far-flung place you can guarantee a taxi is nearby.
 Just make sure you barter because as with most places they always start with a high price, and if you’re not happy with the price just walk away and another one will be soon along.

 The main airport in and out of the Riviera Maya is Cancun international airport, it is located around 50km from Playa del Carmen and 110km from Tulum.
 The most economic option to get from the airport to your destination is the ADO bus.
-Buses run every hour through the duration of the day, to find out more click here.
+Buses run every hour through the duration of the day.

 Accommodation in the Riviera Maya

-The Riviera Maya is home to the luxury all-inclusive hotels, some of the resorts found along the coast are some of the best in the world and it’s definitely worth splashing the cash to treat yourself, you won’t regret it.
-We recommend the Royal suites at the Hotel Grand Palladium resort, (check out the latest prices here) where we stayed for two weeks and didn’t have one bad thing to say about the place.
+The Riviera Maya is home to luxury all-inclusive hotels, some of the resorts found along the coast are some of the best in the world and it’s definitely worth splashing the cash to treat yourself, you won’t regret it.
+We recommend the Royal suites at the Hotel Grand Palladium resort, where we stayed for two weeks and didn’t have one bad thing to say about the place.

 Where to eat & drink

-Playa del Carmen is also the hot spot for nightlife with a large selection of bars and clubs dotted throughout the city, the most popular is coco bongos, a club come, cabaret come, circus, it’s a must if you’re looking for a fun night out.
+Playa del Carmen is also the hot spot for nightlife with a large selection of bars and clubs dotted throughout the city, the most popular is coco bongos, a club comes, cabaret comes, circus, it’s a must if you’re looking for a fun night out.